Can I bring my wife, husband and/or children?

 Can I buy insurance through Interswop or the Visa Sponsor?

-Yes.
-If you need general health and accident insurance coverage, you can purchase the provided health insurance plan of Interswop´s or the visa sponsor´s insurance provider.
+But in case you need or want another general health and accident insurance coverage, you can purchase the provided health insurance plan of Interswop´s or the visa sponsor´s insurance provider.

 Interswop recommends that you purchase health insurance for the period you spend in the U.S. before your J-1 training begins as well as for the “Grace period” (the 30-day time period which you may spend in the U.S. after you have completed your J-1 training program.

 We highly recommend to conclude the affordable and convenient insurance package "PROTRIP-WORLD" (worldwide including USA/Canada).
-The package for just Euro 57,90 per month includes
+The package for just from Euro 87,80 per month includes

 Why do I need a Visa Sponsor and the DS-2019 form?